top of page

 Receptors (Neuroreceptor)

-• Neuroreceptors, or simply receptors, are specialized proteins found on the surface of neurons and other cells in the nervous system.
+• Neuroreceptors, or simply receptors, are specialized proteins located on the surface of neurons and other cells in the nervous system.

-• They play a crucial role in the communication between neurons by detecting and responding to signaling molecules, such as neurotransmitters, hormones, or other chemical messengers.
+• They play a crucial role in communication between neurons by detecting and responding to signaling molecules such as neurotransmitters, hormones, and other chemical messengers.

 Types of Neuroreceptors

-• This flow of ions creates an electrical current that can either depolarize (excite) or hyperpolarize (inhibit) the postsynaptic neuron, influencing the probability of generating an action potential.
+• This ion flow generates an electrical current that can either depolarize (excite) or hyperpolarize (inhibit) the postsynaptic neuron, influencing the likelihood of generating an action potential.

 • NMDA, AMPA, and kainate receptors for glutamate.